lyndon025/playtested/src/content/article/2022-12-24-solve-intricate-puzzles-bend-space-and-time--the-house-of-da-vinci-3---first-impressions.md

 ---
-title: "Solve intricate puzzles, bend space and time | The House of Da Vinci 3 - First Impressions"
+author: lyndonguitar
+category: Review
-description: "The House of Da Vinci 3 has come to PC and it is so far an impressive port of a mobile game.
-Set in the Renaissance era, you play as Giacomo, series protagonist and a friend of Leonardo da Vinci in a puzzle solving adventure across space… as well as time."
+description: The House of Da Vinci 3 has come to PC and it is so far an impressive port of a mobile game.
+Set in the Renaissance era, you play as Giacomo, series protagonist and a friend of Leonardo da Vinci in a puzzle solving adventure across space… as well as time.
+featured: false
 pubDate: 2022-12-24
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "the-house-of-da-vinci-3-(pc)"]
+tags:
-featured: false
+- taptap
+- the-house-of-da-vinci-3-(pc)
-thumb: "/images/reviews/2022-12-24-solve-intricate-puzzles-bend-space-and-time--the-house-of-da-vinci-3---first-impressions-0.avif"
+thumb: /images/reviews/2022-12-24-solve-intricate-puzzles-bend-space-and-time--the-house-of-da-vinci-3---first-impressions-0.avif
+title: Solve intricate puzzles, bend space and time | The House of Da Vinci 3 - First Impressions
 ---

 <div class="gallery">